 Third: Baseline ultrasound

 The movies suggest all ultrasounds are done by putting jelly on your belly.
-NOPE!
+Nope!
 Not this one!
 Haha it’s a transvaginal ultrasound where a probe is inserted into your vagina so that the ultrasound technician can see your uterus, ovaries, and count how many follicles you have.
-It’s painless and over in a few minutes, so don’t worry. 🙂
+It’s perhaps a little uncomfortable but generally painless and over in a few minutes, so don’t worry.

 Immediately after the ultrasound, you can ask the technician how many follicles were seen and if there was anything abnormal.
 For me, I had 17 follicles and fortunately nothing came up that was alarming.
 That follicle count is apparently normal for someone in their mid 30s.